 18. The more significant percentage of the world’s currency exists on computers.
-Experts believe that only 10% of the world’s currency exists as physical money.
+Experts believe that approximately 10% of the world’s currency exists as physical money.
 The rest lies in computers.

 19. It is hard to find a new and straightforward domain because millions of domain names are registered daily by different people.

 20. The term “Typewriter” is the most extended term that anyone can type using one row of a keyboard alone.

 21. A computer is not as powerful as the human brain.
 If there were such a computer, it would have processed 38 thousand trillion operations per second and stored more than 3580 terabytes of memories.
 Notably, the ease with which a computer executes its operations is borrowed from the human brain.